ydahal1/ydahal1/ReadMe.md

-How many South Americans does it take to change a lightbulb?
-A Brazilian
+Did you hear the joke about the wandering nun?
+She was a roman catholic.

 [
-Sun Jan 18 00:34:40 UTC 2026
+Mon Jan 19 00:33:52 UTC 2026
  ]